peterlidee/next16-params-searchparams/texts/setup-jest-rtl-next16.md

   ✖ 5 problems (3 errors, 2 warnings)
 ```

 Great.
-Everything is now setup and we can start writing the actual tests for our glorious example app wich we will do in the next chapter.
+Everything is now setup and we can start writing the actual tests for our glorious example app which we will do in the next chapter.